chinapedia/wikipedia.abstract.en/Page/The_Bahamas.md

 Climate

-Koppen-Geiger_Map_BHS_present.svgThe climate of the Bahamas is mostly tropical savannah climate or _Aw_ according to Köppen climate classification.
+The climate of the Bahamas is mostly tropical savannah climate or _Aw_ according to Köppen climate classification.
 The low latitude, warm tropical Gulf Stream, and low elevation give the Bahamas a warm and winterless climate.
 The Bahamas have been free of snowfall, with the exception of snow mixed with rain reported in Freeport on the island of Grand Bahama on 19 January 1977.[41]
 Although every few decades low temperatures can fall below for a few hours when a severe cold outbreak comes off the North American mainland, there is only a 7 °C difference between the warmest month and coolest month in most of the Bahama islands.
 As with most tropical climates, seasonal rainfall follows the sun, and summer is the wettest season.
 The Bahamas are often sunny and dry for long periods of time, and average more than 3,000 hours or 340 days[42] of sunlight annually.

 Tropical storms and hurricanes can on occasion impact the Bahamas.
 In 1992, Hurricane Andrew passed over the northern portions of the islands, and Hurricane Floyd passed near the eastern portions of the islands in 1999.